shafey01/Terraform-ECS-Cluster/README.md

 # Terraform-ECS-Cluster

-## There are three Directories,
+## There are two Directories,
-### 1- Setups for intial config the Backend.
-### 2- VPC for VPC resourses.
+### 1- VPC for VPC resourses.
-### 3- ECS cluster.
+### 2- ECS cluster.

 ```
 git clone from this repo.
-Dir. setups:
-in backend.tf file configure your backend backet and aws credentials.
+in both VPC and ECS directories configure your backend backet in backend.tf file
-in main.tf file configure your resourses, VPC, ECS etc..
+in ECS/remote_state.tf configure your remote state backet for VPC to use it as data source.
 ---------------------------------------------------------------------
 terraform init
 terraform plan